LNUc-EEMiS/compbio-fundamentals/book/README.md

 Use 100 characters as text width in files (in vi/vim: `:set tw=100`; there is a modeline in each file, requires that `set modline` is set(!)).

+## Conventions

+I have used standard capitalization and standard font for program names, i.e. writing "Bash" instead of e.g. "bash" or `bash`.
+There are probably remnants of writing in code style, i.e. `bash`, in some places.
+Please change if you see them.

 ## Figures

 SVG figures in `img/` need to be converted to png.
 This can either be done by opening every file in